totalperspective/fook/README.md

 ### Transactions

+The `fook.tx` namespace makes working with transactions easier.

 ### Schema

-Provides a shorthand way of defining schemas.
+The `foo.schema` namespace provides a shorthand way of defining schemas.

 ```clojure